 Under Illinois law (625 ILCS 5/11-404), the driver of a vehicle involved in an accident resulting only in damage to a vehicle which is unattended, or damage to other property, must immediately stop at the scene or as close to the scene as possible.
 The driver must either locate and notify the operator or owner of the property and provide them with their name, address, and registration number of the vehicle OR attach a written notice with this information to the vehicle or property and also notify the police.

 This offense is charged as a Class A misdemeanor, carrying a maximum penalty of up to 12 months in jail and a fine of up to $2,500.00 plus court assessments.

-Under Illinois law (ILCS 5/11-401), the driver of a vehicle involved in an accident resulting in personal injury or death must stop immediately at the scene or as close to the scene as possible.
+Under Illinois law (625 ILCS 5/11-401), the driver of a vehicle involved in an accident resulting in personal injury or death must stop immediately at the scene or as close to the scene as possible without obstructing traffic more than necessary.
 Additional reporting requirement are listed under 5/11-403.
 A violation of this statute is a Class 4 felony.

-In addition, a driver who fails to stop immediately must as soon as possible but in no case later than 30 minutes after the accident report the place of the accident, date, approximate time, name of driver and occupants, address, registration number of the vehicle at a police station near the accident.
+In addition, a driver who fails to stop immediately must as soon as possible, but in no case later than 30 minutes after the accident, report the place of the accident, date, approximate time, name of driver and occupants, address, registration number of the vehicle at a police station near the site of the accident.
 A violation of this statute may be charged as Class 2 felony (or a Class 1 felony if death results).